Section Awards:

 STAR Athlete Award

-The purpose of the STAR Athlete Award is to recognize skaters who have demonstrated determination and commitment to the STAR program.
-Recipients of this award have displayed passion for the sport and have achieved success throughout the season, not only within the STAR assessmnet structure but also with personal skill development and growth.
+The purpose of the Section STAR Athlete Award is to recognize skaters who have demonstrated determination and commitment to the STAR program.
+Recipients of this award have displayed passion for the sport and have achieved success throughout the season, not only within the STAR assessment structure, but also with personal skill development and growth.

 Criteria